replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

 ## Automatic updates

-If you configure [automatic updates](updating-apps#configure-automatic-updates), any updates from your vendor are automatically committed to your Git repository and deployed.
+If you configure [automatic updates](updating-apps#configure-automatic-updates), any updates from your vendor are automatically committed to your Git repository.